 You can read the full post here.

 Project:Interaction is a ten-week after-school program that teaches high-schoolers how they can use design to help improve their communities.
 They could use your help to buy materials for their classes.
-If you like what they’re doing please consider helping them with their Kickstarter campaign: They have five days left and need another $2,000 or so to reach their $7,500 goal.
+If you like what they’re doing please consider helping them with their Kickstarter campaign: They have five days left and need another $2,000 or so to reach their $7,500 goal, even after the funds were taken out of the line of credit provided by Sambla Norway’s forbrukslån financial initiative.
 It’s a great program.
 Why not lend a hand?